hima12-awny/Handwritten-Digits-Detection/README.md

 # 🔧 How It Works
 * Data: Uses the MNIST dataset, a large database of handwritten digits widely used for training various image processing systems.
 * Model: Implements a Convolutional Neural Network (CNN) to effectively classify digits.
-* Real-time Detection: The model can recognize digits from a live camera feed, showcasing its application potential in real-world scenarios.
+* Real-time Detection: The model can recognize digits from a live camera feed using OpenCv Lib in python, showcasing its application potential in real-world scenarios.

 # 📚 More About MNIST
 The MNIST database consists of 70,000 grayscale images of handwritten digits.
 Each image is 28x28 pixels, providing a balanced dataset for training and testing machine learning models.